Home Compare EQH vs NTRS

 Price setup map for EQH and NTRS Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer EQHNTRS Relative valuation Structural strength

-Northern Trust Corporation is cheaper, but Equitable Holdings, Inc. is still stronger.
+Northern Trust Corporation still looks cheaper, even though Equitable Holdings, Inc. remains structurally stronger.

 Valuation position uses Forward P/E and peer-relative PE percentile (idx_pct_pe) where available.